Home of the Two-Time USA Hockey National Champions

 Cam Patrick faces twenty-seven shots and stops twenty-five of them.
 Despite the loss, he still remains one of the top

-the pool’s top scorers.
-The Metros enter double-header Saturday as still as one of the teams to beat this week.
+Tournament veterans and despite this loss, the Metros still enter double-header Saturday as one of the teams to beat.

 USA Hockey National Tournament Quarter-Finals Game 4